hedgedoc/hedgedoc/docs/content/how-to/develop/setup.md

 ## Installing the dependencies

-Because we use Yarn workspaces, Yarn collects the dependencies of all packages automatically in one central top-level `node_modules` folder.
+Because we use pnpm workspaces, pnpm collects the dependencies of all packages automatically in one central top-level `node_modules` folder.
-To install the dependencies execute `yarn install` at the top level of the cloned repository.
+To install the dependencies execute `pnpm install` at the top level of the cloned repository.
 Execute this command ONLY there.
 There is no need to execute the install-command for every package.
-It's important to use [Yarn][yarn].
-We don't support `npm` or any other package manager and using anything else than Yarn won't work.
+It's important to use [pnpm][pnpm].
+We don't support `npm`, `yarn` or any other package manager and using anything else than pnpm won't work.

 ## Create the configuration